Kaeytee/Vanguard-Cargo/ttarius-warehouse/warehouse.md

-# Ttarius Logistics - Warehouse System: The Operational Core
+# Vanguard Cargo - Warehouse System: The Operational Core

 ## Executive Summary

-**This warehouse system IS the Ttarius Logistics platform.** Every business decision, data flow, user interaction, and system integration flows through this warehouse backbone.
+**This warehouse system IS the Vanguard Cargo platform.** Every business decision, data flow, user interaction, and system integration flows through this warehouse backbone.
 This document serves as the definitive operational blueprint for backend developers, system architects, and business stakeholders to understand and implement the complete logistics operation.

 ### Why This Document Is Critical
 - **For Backend Developers**: This is your implementation roadmap - every API, database table, and business rule is defined here